sunesimonsen/transformation/packages/stream/Readme.md

 ## fromStream

-Emits all chunks or values of a given Node readable stream.
+Emits all chunks or values of one or more Node readable streams.

 Notice this step won't take any input, it only outputs the given items.